solaranamnesis/ottohahn/full-text-english.md

 I consider it to be terrestrial — as part of the deepest layer our Earth, i.e. the olivine layer, which belongs under the granite.
 I call this original layer the Olivine Formation.
 Since the rock is very similar to a meteorite, it is natural to declare it to be the same.
 The reasons why I do not consider it to be meteoritic but true to the Earth's core are laid down in this book.

-Thus, we have established two solid points by which a lever can be set.
+Thus, we have established two solid points by which a level can be set.

 The chondrites, an olivine-feldspar (enstatite) rock, consist of an animal world, they are not part of a sedimentary rock layer nor a conglomerate, but a thick mat of animals, a tissue whose meshes were all once living beings and life of the lowest kind, the beginnings of creation.